Maneki-neko: History

-It is commonly believed that maneki-neko originated in Tokyo (then named Edo), while some insist it was Kyoto.
-Maneki-neko first appeared during the later part of the Edo period in Japan.
-The earliest records of maneki-neko appear in the Bukō nenpyō's (a chronology of Edo) entry dated 1852.
-Utagawa Hiroshige's ukiyo-e "Joruri-machi Hanka no zu," painted also in 1852, depicts the Marushime-neko, a variation of maneki-neko, being sold at Senso temple, Tokyo.
+One of the earliest records of maneki-neko appear in the Bukō nenpyō's (a chronology of Edo) entry dated 1852.
+Utagawa Hiroshige's ukiyo-e "Joruri-machi Hanka no zu," painted also in 1852, depicts the marushime-neko, a variation of maneki-neko, being sold at Sensō-ji Temple, Tokyo.
 In 1876, during the Meiji era, it was mentioned in a newspaper article, and there is evidence that kimono-clad maneki-neko were distributed at a shrine in Osaka during this time.
 A 1902 advertisement for maneki-neko indicates that by the turn of the century they were popular.
-Beyond this the exact origins of maneki-neko are uncertain.